miladev95/api-response/README.md

 ## Overriding headers

-If you need to inject or normalize headers (for example, pagination headers), override `prepareHeaders`:
+If you need to inject or normalize headers (for example, pagination headers), override `prepareHeaders`.
+The example below calls the parent to keep the default Content-Type normalization and then adds pagination headers.

 ```php
 <?php